-🎹 UPDATED REVIEW – Feb 1, 2024 – Casio makes two standard furniture cabinet digital pianos that are identical but have different model numbers.
+🎹 UPDATEDREVIEW – Nov 1, 2024 – Casio makes two standard furniture cabinet digital pianos that are identical but have different model numbers.
 The Casio Celviano AP-265 and AP-270 are the same exact pianos with the exception that the AP-265 is sold primarily by Costco under that model number and the AP-270 is the mainstream version model number you will find on the internet.
 Otherwise they are the same piano.

-line at just $999 (sometimes on sale for less money) internet price for the AP-265 at Costco and $1199 for the AP270 in the mainstream market.
+line at just $999 internet price for the AP-265 at Costco and $1199 for the AP270 in the mainstream market.
 The AP-270 is available in 3 different matte cabinet finishes including matte black, matte walnut, and matte white and the AP-265 from Costco is only available in the matte black color.

 The factory warranty is longer and better on the AP-270, but there is normally a $200 difference between the AP-265 and AP-270, so it just depends on what you want.
 Also, it you want or need a brown or white color cabinet then the Costco AP-265 is not available in those cabinet colors.

 However, Casio has a special cabinet model called the PX-870 at $1199 on-line price with 40 watts of internal power going through 4 speakers (2 of those speakers pointing forward) and also has top sound escapement ports so the sound can come up and out of the piano top like a real piano does.
-The PX-870 also has many more usable digital features as compared to the AP-265/270 to enhance the learning & playing experience.
+The PX-870 also has many more usable and helpful piano educational features as compared to the AP-265/270 to enhance the learning & playing experience.
+The PX-870 also has a upgraded piano sound engine (sound chip) so the piano sound itself is noticeably more authentic.
 I personally like the Casio PX-870 much better than the AP-265/270 models.

 Key action movement and response is important in any digital piano and this where many brands and models fall short, especially in this lower price range.
 The AP-265/270 does a good job with the piano weighted key action playing experience along with very nice key movement response.
 The key action is called “tri-sensor” which simply means that Casio has 3 electronic sensors under each key rather than 2 key sensors as found in the Yamaha YDP-145 as an example, which is competitively priced.
 The 3rd key sensor normally allows for more accurate key repetition recognition when playing at faster speeds especially when repeating the same notes or doing trills, etc. At this price having a tri-sensor electronics under each key is a good thing and something that adds value to this model.